 What’s the best running watch for small wrists?

-Many GPS watches indeed have big displays that look massive on even average size wrists.
+Many GPS watches indeed have big displays that look massive on even average-sized wrists.
 The large size makes it easier to see a lot of data and to navigate with offline maps.
 We found two watches, the Coros Apex 2 Pro and the Suunto 9 Peak Pro Titanium, that won’t swallow smaller wrists.
-These two are at opposite ends of the price spectrum, separated by about $300 while offering quite comparable performance.
+These two are at opposite ends of the price spectrum, separated by about $300 while offering comparable performance.
 In the end, the best GPS running watch for you will be one that you’re comfortable wearing, so it’s worth considering fit when choosing one.

 What GPS running watch best integrates with smart technology so I can stay connected while running?

 All of the watches in this guide, including the least expensive, the Coros Pace 2, allow notifications from incoming calls, text messages, and emails to be displayed on the watch’s screen.
 The watch has to be connected to your smartphone via Bluetooth for this to work.